 Insulate the attic and walls

-Adding insulation decreases the amount of heat that is lost from the house in the winter and the amount of heat that comes in during the summer.
+According to Advantage Realty Services, adding insulation decreases the amount of heat that is lost from the house in the winter and the amount of heat that comes in during the summer.
 Insulation blown into the attic and walls of an under-insulated home will increase your comfort and boost your energy savings.
 Cellulose, fiberglass or foam insulation will all reduce the heat conductivity of the attic and walls, but they must be properly installed to achieve maximum efficiency.

 Repair or replace the windows

 Older windows usually have gaps that allow air to leak in and out.
 You can boost their efficiency by using weatherstripping or caulk to fill the gaps.
 If your old windows are single-glazed models, you will probably want to replace them Energy Star-rated versions.
 Besides increasing the comfort level of the home, replacing them could increase your energy-efficiency by almost 25 percent.